-Bren Ten is manufactured from stainless steel.
-It is a recoil operated, locked breech firearm that utilises Brownings' linkless locking (High Power type).
+The Bren Ten is manufactured from stainless steel.
+It is a recoil operated, locked breech firearm that utilizes Brownings’ linkless locking (High Power type).
 Also described as ‘short recoil, tilting barrel’.
-All Bren Tens were pretty much hand fitted and assembled, and a total number of guns manufactured during Dornaus and Dixon’s already short three year life span (1983-86) was limited.
+All Bren Tens were pretty much hand fitted and assembled.
+Accordingly, the total number of guns manufactured during Dornaus and Dixon’s already short three year life span (1983-86) was limited.

-The most intersting thing about Bren Ten is its cartridge.
-Developed to be better performer than 9mm Luger and .45ACP, 10mm auto roughly equals or even slightly superceeds the .357 magnum cartridge – probably, the best handgun manstopper ever.
-It was adopted by USA FBI as a more powerful replacement to 9mm Luger.
-With relatively light (155 gr / 10.5 g) bullet 10mm can achieve muzzle velocities of 1350 fps / 410 m/s, giving to the shooter the good penetration and flat trajectory.
-However, the felt recoil could be at least "sensitive".
+The most interesting aspect of the Bren Ten is its cartridge.
+It was developed to be a better performer than the .45ACP and 9mm Parabellum rounds.
+The 10mm auto roughly equals or even slightly superceeds the .357 magnum cartridge – probably, the best handgun manstopper ever.
+It was adopted by the U.S.A.
+FBI as a more powerful replacement to 9mm Luger.
+With a relatively light (155 gr / 10.5 g) bullet, the 10mm can achieve muzzle velocities of 1350 fps / 410 m/s, giving to the shooter good penetration ability and a flat trajectory.
+However, the felt recoil could be at least considered to be “sensitive”.